blp-workshop/blp-workshop.github.io/callforpaper.md

 **We are seeking submissions under the following categories:**
 <br>
 - We are seeking submissions under the following category
-- Full papers (8 pages)
+- Full/long papers (8 pages)
 - Short papers (work in progress, innovative ideas/proposals: 4 pages)
 - Shared task papers (4 pages)

-Both long and short papers must follow the EMNLP 2023 two-column format, using the supplied official templates [1](https://2023.emnlp.org/calls/style-and-formatting/).
+Long, short and shared tasks papers must follow the EMNLP 2023 two-column format, using the supplied official templates [1](https://2023.emnlp.org/calls/style-and-formatting/).
 The templates can be downloaded in style files and formatting.
 Please do not modify these style files, nor  should you use templates designed for other conferences.
 Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.
 Verification to guarantee conformance to publication standards, we will be using the ACL pubcheck tool [2](https://github.com/acl-org/aclpubcheck).
 The PDFs of camera-ready papers must be run through this tool prior to their final submission, and we recommend its use also at submission time.

 Submissions are open to all, and are to be submitted anonymously.
 For the anonymity, double-blind submission and reproducibility criteria please follow the EMNLP 2023 instructions [3](https://2023.emnlp.org/calls/main_conference_papers/).

-If you have published in the field previously, and are interested in helping out in the program committee to review papers, please fill up this form [4](https://forms.gle/1WUYQjWT9UuqioX48)!
+**If you have published in the field previously, and are interested in helping out in the program committee to review papers, please fill up this form [4](https://forms.gle/1WUYQjWT9UuqioX48)**

 #### Submission portal: TBA